Read the newly-updated Hispanic Alumni Network bylaws! (updated April 12, 2016)

-Prior to working for the GAHCC, Casi began her career in the private sector, working for two Fortune 500 Companies: Lockheed and Motorola, Inc. Her love of entrepreneurship and her passion for the Hispanic community blends beautifully allowing her to work at the Greater Austin Hispanic Chamber of Commerce with intention every day.
+Prior to working in the non-profit sector, Casi began her career in the private sector, working for two Fortune 500 Companies: Lockheed and Motorola, Inc. Her love of entrepreneurship and education blends beautifully allowing her to volunteer at the Greater Austin Hispanic Chamber of Commerce and serving as President/Chair of the Texas Exes Hispanic Alumni Network.
 Always the entrepreneur, she is also the Founder and CEO of Your Smart Closet, Inc., a woman’s fashion on-line exchange company.

 Favorite UT Memory: Walking the drag on a crisp, fall day gearing up for a Longhorn Football game and watching the eclectic and diverse crowd of people on the corner of Guadalupe and 24th.